deenamanick/devops-scrum.md/Module1.md

 - Sprint Goal
 - Sprint Backlog
 - One user story with acceptance criteria
+- AI-generated app screen or prototype, if tool access is available
+- One observed build/test/deploy learning point

 Minimum expected output:

 - Write at least 3 user stories.
 - Add acceptance criteria for at least 1 story.
 - Select at least 2 stories for the Sprint Backlog.
+- If using Lovable, create at least 1 simple screen or observe the trainer demo.

 ### Assessment Questions